merenlab/anvio/anvio/docs/artifacts/functional-enrichment-txt.md

 This matrix describes the gene cluster level functional associations that are enriched within specific groups of your pangenome.
 It is the output of %(anvi-get-enriched-functions-per-pan-group)s and is described in more detail [in the pangenomics tutorial](http://merenlab.org/2016/11/08/pangenomics-v2/#making-sense-of-functions-in-your-pangenome).

-Each row in this matrix describes a functional assocation that is associated with one or more of your gene clusters.
+Each row in this matrix describes a functional association that is associated with one or more of your gene clusters.
 These are listed in order of their pan-group, with the highest enrichment scores displayed first.

 The following columns of information are listed

-- your functional annotation source (as the column header): describes the functional assocation that this row is about.
+- your functional annotation source (as the column header): describes the functional association that this row is about.
 - enrichment_score: a measure of much this particular function is enriched in the pan-group it is associated with (i.e., measures how unique this function [see column 1] is to this group [see column 5])
 - unadjusted_p_value
 - adjusted_q_value
-- associated groups: the list of pan groups that this function is associated with (for example, the low light group in the pangenomic tutorial)
+- associated groups: the list of pan groups that this function is associated with (for example, the low light group in the pangenomics tutorial)
 - function_accession number
 - gene_cluster_ids: lists the gene clusters that are included in this functional assocation.
 - p values for each group: gives the portion of the group member genomes where this functional association was found.
--N values for each group: gives the total number of genomes in each group.
+- N values for each group: gives the total number of genomes in each group.

-Here is a more concrete example (the same example as the [pangenomic tutorial](http://merenlab.org/2016/11/08/pangenomics-v2/#making-sense-of-functions-in-your-pangenome)).
+Here is a more concrete example (the same example as in the [pangenomics tutorial](http://merenlab.org/2016/11/08/pangenomics-v2/#making-sense-of-functions-in-your-pangenome)).
 Note that that tutorial uses `COG_FUNCTION` as the functional annotation source, and has `LL` (low light) and `HL` (high light) as the two pan-groups.

 |COG_FUNCTION | enrichment_score | unadjusted_p_value | adjusted_q_value | associated_groups | function_accession | gene_clusters_ids | p_LL | p_HL | N_LL | N_HL|
 |-- | -- | -- | -- | -- | -- | -- | -- | -- | --| --|